shivaninja/AC-to-DC-Converter-Using-Bridge-Diode/README.md

 Power ON → capacitor fills normally

-Power OFF → charge flows through the resistor
+Power OFF → charge flows through the resistor and Resistor consumes all the voltage untill it becomes zero

 Voltage slowly goes to zero

+capicitor Discharges only when Voltage is zero

 Circuit becomes safe and predictable